 Getting it right is worth it

 Some 20 years ago I faced this very issue for the first time.
 On the one hand I wanted to implement my model and start trading, pitching it to investors and building out my business.
 On the other hand, I knew there could be surprises in the model’s code, that maintaining it could turn out more involved than building it in the first place, and that my ambitions could easily be dashed if anything went wrong.
 Building my model the right way meant spending a lot more money and time, delaying the ‘fun’ part of putting it to work.
 Ultimately, I decided to do it the right way.
 The result: the mode has functioned daily with zero glitches or maintenance issues since 2003.
+As a matter of fact, it is my contention that the system we created is probably the best trend following model ever built.
+An audacious claim for sure, but one I can defend: see here.

 Getting it right is worth it, and you only need to do it once.
 When you complete the work your reward is not only a robust, high quality solution – it is also the low maintenance productivity and the peace of mind that quality solutions afford.
 As Robert Pirsig wrote in “Zen and the Art of Motorcycle Maintenance,” Peace of mind isn’t at all superficial to technical work.
 It’s the whole thing.
 That which produces it is good work and that which destroys it is bad work.